Updated on: November 1, 2024

 Read the full Avira review here >

-Malwarebytes performs the basic function of detecting and removing malware efficiently — however, its free version lacks real-time protection, a crucial component for preventing malware intrusion in the first place.
+However, the free version lacks real-time protection, so you’ll have to rely on Defender’s somewhat lackluster protections.
 What’s more, features like Wi-Fi protection, a firewall, system tune-up tools, and a password manager aren’t available even in the premium plans.
 If you just need the basics, Malwarebytes is fine, but it’s pretty barebones compared to top competitors like Norton and Bitdefender.

-For real-time protection, you can upgrade to Malwarebytes Standard, which provides coverage for up to 20 devices and starts at $59.99 / year.
-Malwarebytes Plus also adds a decent VPN for $79.99 / year.
+For real-time protection, you can upgrade to Malwarebytes Standard, which provides coverage for 2 devices for $44.99 / year (you can also increase the number of licenses up to 20 for an additional fee).
+Malwarebytes Plus also adds a decent VPN for $59.99 / year.
 Both of Malwarebytes’s premium plans are covered by a generous 60-day money-back guarantee.
 Additionally, Malwarebytes Free includes a 14-day free trial of Malwarebytes Standard, allowing you to test the paid features without any risk.

 Bottom Line: